pragna0409/pragna0409/README.md

 # Hi there, I'm Pragna S Bharadwaj! 👋
+Hey 👋 I’m Pragna — a tech enthusiast from Bengaluru who loves turning ideas into clean, efficient code.
+I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I started exploring web apps, moved into cloud and automation, and now I'm diving into GenAI and smart solutions that blend software with real-world impact.

 ## About Me 🚀

-I'm a passionate Full Stack Developer with experience in MERN stack.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: AWS
-- 🌍 Languages: ** **
-- 📫 How to reach me: **pragnabharadwaj09@gmail.com**
+✨ Fueled by curiosity and coffee since forever
+🔍 Exploring: Systems programming, cloud tech, and automation ⚙️ Passionate about: Writing safe, scalable, and maintainable code 🤝 Open to collaborating on: DevOps, cloud infrastructure, and systems projects 💡 Comfortable with: Python, AWS basics, Linux, Bash scripting, and web developmen 📫 How to reach me: **pragnabharadwaj09@gmail.com**

 ## My Skills 🧠